You’re a real company when…

 - A real artist does your website and handouts.

-I made one of those bold because that’s the one I think has always stuck with me.
+I made one of those bold because that’s the one that’s always stuck with me.
 We got the sign about a year ago, and it really was a proud moment.

 Currently Smart Bear has everything but the glossy book (but we do have a book with a glossy cover with over 7000 copies in circulation).
 The 8000’th user of our various software products just came on-line.
 That makes me feel like a real company.
 [2009 Update: now 45,000 books and 30,000 paying users]